bayfrontmedia/translation/README.md

 **Description:**

-Replace multiple case-sensitive values with a single replacement.
+Replace multiple case-sensitive values in a string with a single replacement.

 **Parameters:**